Soumyadxxp/TicTacToe-Game-Website/README.md

 ## ✨ Overview

-Tic-Tac-Toe Premium is a modern reimagining of the classic game with a futuristic neon aesthetic and polished user experience.
+Tic-Tac-Toe is a modern reimagining of the classic game with a futuristic neon aesthetic and polished user experience.

 The project includes: